Xola-Kota-2016/Week-1-HTML-and-CSS-Introduction-to-HTML-and-CSS-/README.md

   - The positions of the link text and the link address have been interchanged.
 - How do we make a basic link in HTML?
   - &lt;a href="https://example.com" &gt;text to click&lt;/a&gt;
+- Which address points to a different file than the others?
+ - "/people/"